Balaji-L-Naik/email-agent/README.md

 ---

-## ✨ Features
+## Features

-- **🔍 Search & List:** Ask the agent to find specific emails (e.g., *"Find my unread emails from Google"*).
+- **Search & List:** Ask the agent to find specific emails (e.g., *"Find my unread emails from Google"*).
 The agent translates this into valid Gmail search queries under the hood.
-- **📖 Read:** Read the full body of any email directly in your terminal.
+- **Read:** Read the full body of any email directly in your terminal.
-- **📝 Summarize:** Too long, didn't read?
+- **Summarize:** Too long, didn't read?
 Ask the agent to summarize specific emails or your top 5 unread messages.
-- **🚀 Send:** Compose and send emails using natural language.
+- **Send:** Compose and send emails using natural language.
 The agent will ask for any missing fields (To, Subject, Body) and will **always ask for your confirmation** before dispatching.
-- **🗑️ Delete/Trash:** Keep your inbox clean by asking the agent to delete specific emails or bulk-delete spam based on your descriptions (e.g., *"Delete all emails from newsletters@spam.com"*).
+- **Delete/Trash:** Keep your inbox clean by asking the agent to delete specific emails or bulk-delete spam based on your descriptions (e.g., *"Delete all emails from newsletters@spam.com"*).
-- **🎨 Beautiful CLI:** Built with `Typer` and `Rich` for styled panels, interactive spinners, and a clean reading experience.
+- **Beautiful CLI:** Built with `Typer` and `Rich` for styled panels, interactive spinners, and a clean reading experience.

 ---